magnus.conf in the server-id/config directory to establish a set of global variable settings that affect the server's behavior and configuration.

 Note: The port you choose can affect how users configure their navigators.
 Users must specify the port number when accessing the server if the port number is anything other than 80 (unsecured servers) or 443 (secured servers).

-is a whole number between 0 and 65535.
+number is a whole number between 0 and 65535.

 If no port is specified, the server assumes 80.